-So, what did I like about it?
+So, what did I like about Blade of Darkness?

-I really like Ms Duvall’s writing style and find her books very easy to read (but not so easy to put down!
-Lol!); she writes intelligent, engaging stories with a collection of well written characters, set against an imaginative world that cleverly mixes fantasy and reality.
+I really like Ms Duvall’s writing style and find her books very easy to read.
+However, they’re not so easy to put down!
+Lol!
+She writes intelligent, engaging stories with a collection of well written characters.
+Her setting is an imaginative world that cleverly mixes fantasy and reality.
 Making it so easy to submerse oneself completely in her books.
-The pace of her stories is usually fast, full of action and contains a couple of plot lines which run alongside the main romantic story arc, but fear not lovely readers, she manages to pack this all in without making you feel overwhelmed, bewildered or lost.
-Blade of Darkness did not let me down.
+The pace of her stories is usually fast, full of action and contains a couple of plot lines which run alongside the main romance.
+However, fear not lovely readers, she manages to pack this all in without making you feel overwhelmed, bewildered or lost.

 So, ummm, was there anything I disliked about it?

 No. Some of the more violent scene sent my emotions spinning.
 However, there’s nothing about this book that I didn’t absolutely love!!